networknt/light-doc/content/concern/status.md

 can see, the errors are in a hierarchical structure and the final one for a particular API needs to be merged from all levels.

+Three ways can be chosen to merge status:

-This can be done manually and put the final status.yml into your service src/main/resources/config folder or externalized config folder.
+1. This can be done manually and put the final status.yml into your service src/main/resources/config folder or externalized config folder.

+2. You can store the custom status code by configuring app-status.yml.
+Its contents are automatically merged with the framework's status.yml when the server starts.
+However, it should be noted that please do not use the status code that already exists in the status.yml in the app-status.yml, or it will cause an exception.

-Another option is to use [light-config-server][] which can automatically merge status error codes from multiple levels.
+3. Another option is to use [light-config-server][] which can automatically merge status error codes from multiple levels.